Mrs. Ruth Ball

 Over the years, Russell Child Development Center, as a community based not-for-profit agency, has also had the privilege of becoming the parent organization for three additional early childhood programs: Targeted Case Management, Child and Adult Care Food Program, and most recently the Building Blocks Early Childhood Block Grant.

-The Main Office for RCDC remains at 714 Ballinger in Garden City.
 Thanks to the vision and dedication of many Southwest Kansas individuals, Russell Child Development Center has flourished.
 The organization has had a positive impact on the lives of countless children and their families over the years, enjoying a reputation of providing high quality services with integrity.
 With continued support and responsible stewardship, Russell Child Development Center anticipates a long and bright future ahead.